 Patience: A pulmonologist faces critical situations where he or she is required to stay calm and make decisions that might be an important factor in a patient’s life.
 A pulmonologist is one of the most essential members when it comes to curing a respiratory disease.
-The work he or she does helps in keeping critically ill and medically unstable people alive.
+The work pulmonary physicians do helps in keeping critically ill and medically unstable people alive.
 Situations like these require him or her to stay calm and level-headed.

 Communication skills: The ability to communicate effectively is one of the most necessary skills required by a pulmonologist in order to perform his or her duties.
 The team working for an operation must be closely knitted which can be achieved through strong communication.
 Being able to communicate effectively becomes important in a high-stake team environment.

 Attention to detail: A pulmonologist is required to make important decisions while treating a patient’s ailment or during the operations.
-Hence, he or she is required to pay meticulous attention to detail to produce highly accurate work even when under pressure.
+Hence, pulmonary physicians are required to pay meticulous attention to detail to produce highly accurate work even when under pressure.
 Paying attention to small details is essential during the operation.

 Which certifications and internships can be helpful in becoming Pulmonologist?

 Internships are considered as the best possible way for gaining experience in an individual's career choice.
 Since the field of medicine is very critical as it deals with human lives one has to go through a compulsory internship before he or she can practice professionally as a pulmonologist.
-Internships provide an aspiring candidate the opportunity to apply the theoretical knowledge he or she gained during the individual’s time in college, to bring them in practical use.
+Internships provide an aspiring candidate the opportunity to apply the theoretical knowledge he or she gained during the individual’s time in college, to bring them in practical use in pulmonology jobs.

 Not only that, internships also enable the candidate to make connections in the field for future use.
 If he or she performs well during the internship several companies or organisations could also hire the candidate on a full time basis.
+Pulmonologist employment are rising rapidly in these days.
 The candidate can get an internship either through his or her college, an online medium or he or she could also contact any hospital of choice directly.
 The internship period for a pulmonologist is between one to two years.

 Career Path Progression for Pulmonologist

 Pulmonologist: A pulmonologist is an individual who has specialised knowledge and skills in order to diagnose, test and treat patients suffering from respiratory problems.
-He or she helps these individuals by understanding the disease one is suffering from and then running the tests accordingly.
+Pulmonologists help these individuals by understanding the disease one is suffering from and then running the tests accordingly.
 Depending on the test results he or she provides the patient with medicines.

-Pulmonary Surgeon: A pulmonary surgeon is a medical practitioner who specialises in the surgery involved with a patient's respiratory system.
+Pulmonary Surgeon: Pulmonary surgeon or pulmonary physicians are medical practitioners who specialise in the surgery involved with a patient's respiratory system.
 In order to become a surgeon specialising with respiratory system one needs to acquire both bachelors and masters degree along with an internship of three to four years followed by work experience of three to four years.

 Pulmonary Educator: In order to become an educator in the field of pulmonology one must have a Ph.D in pulmonology.
 It requires several years of knowledge as well as experience in order to be able to teach aspiring pulmonologists.
 Several new colleges and universities have opened and continue to grow which provide courses in the field of pulmonology.